Sulaiman-ai/Exploring-Enigmas/README.md

 - Search for a location.
 - Returns points of interest on a map and nearby hotels.
-- Itinerary page which saves users inputs to local storage.
+- Itinerary page which saves/retrieves user inputs to local storage.

 To-do list: